Understand How the 40% Tax Bracket Works for Taxpayers and It’s Impacts

 What is the 40% Tax Bracket?

-The 40% tax bracket refers to the higher rate income tax band in the UK.
-For the 2024/25 tax year, this rate applies to individuals that have their annual income falling between £50,271 and £125,140.
-But here’s the catch: this is a marginal tax rate.
-That means only the portion of your income that falls within this band is taxed at 40%.
-However, it does not apply to your entire income.
+The 40 tax bracket UK refers to the higher rate income tax band.
+For the 2024/25 tax year, this rate applies to individuals whose annual income falls between £50,271 and £125,140.
+However, it’s important to understand that this is a marginal tax rate, meaning only the portion of your income that falls within this range is taxed at 40%, not your entire salary.

 • Personal allowance: 0% on income up to £12,570